Skip to main content

 The cache object should implement the standard Web Cache API.
 Check with your chosen hosting platform for more details about its caching implementation.

-The waitUntil method is used in serverless contexts to keep the request function alive after a response has been sent.
+The waitUntil method keeps serverless request work running after the handler sends a response.
 Check whether your hosting platform supports this pattern, or one like it.
-For example, Vercel Edge Functions provide a compatible waitUntil method.
-This method isn't required when deployed to a stateful Node.js server, because the server keeps running after the response has been returned.
+For example, Vercel Functions provide a compatible waitUntil method.
+You don't need this method when you deploy to a stateful Node.js server, because the server keeps running after the handler returns a response.

-Consult the createStorefrontClient API reference for the complete list of required and optional parameters.
+Consult the createHydrogenContext API reference and createRequestHandler API reference for the complete list of required and optional parameters.

 Was this page helpful?